womanonrails/womanonrails.com/_i18n/en/_posts/2017-01-05-each-with-object.md

 {% include links/external-link.html
    name='APIdock'
    url='https://apidock.com/ruby/Enumerable/each_with_object' %}
 and I noticed that in theirs documentation is missing one very nice example of usage `each_with_object` method.
 I tried to add this missing part there, but without success.
-In meantime when I'm waiting for message from APIdoc support I decided to write short note here about this.
+In meantime when I'm waiting for message from APIdock support I decided to write short note here about this.

 The most useful and I think the most popular usage of `each_with_object` is putting hash or array as an argument.
 You can do this like in example below: